pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/applicability.rst

 Generate Content Applicability for Updated Consumers
 ----------------------------------------------------

-This API regenerates applicability data for a given set of consumers matched by a given :ref:`search_criteria` asynchronously and saves it in the Pulp database.
+This API regenerates :ref:`applicability data` for a given set of consumers matched by a given :ref:`search_criteria` asynchronously and saves it in the Pulp database.
 It should be used when a consumer profile is updated or consumer-repository bindings are updated.
 Applicability data is regenerated for all unit profiles associated with given consumers and for all content types that define applicability.
-Generated applicability data can be queried using :ref:`Query Content Applicability` API described below.
+Generated applicability data can be queried using `Query Content Applicability` API described below.

 The API will return a :ref:`Call Report`.
 User can check whether the applicability generation is completed using task id in the :ref:`Call Report`.
 You can run